ingonyama-zk/developer-docs/docs/icicle/primitives/msm.md

 ### How do I toggle between MSM modes?

-Toggling between MSM modes occurrences automatically, based on the number of results you are expecting from the `msm::msm` function.
-If you are expecting an array of `msm_results` ICICLE will automatically split `scalars` and `points` into equal parts and run them as multiple MSMs in parallel.
+Toggling between MSM modes occurs automatically based on the number of results you are expecting from the `msm::msm` function.
+If you are expecting an array of `msm_results`, ICICLE will automatically split `scalars` and `points` into equal parts and run them as multiple MSMs in parallel.

 ```rust
 ...